Home Health Tips Health Concerns Site Index Glossary

 Once factor behind the higher incidence of migraine in women may be the fluctuations in the level of the hormone estrogen.

 Migraines are 2-3 times more common in women than in men and the gender difference begins at puberty and often ends after menopause.
 Many hormone-related events exclusive to women, such as pregnancy, menopause, and the cycles of menstruation can trigger the onset of migraines.
-Like many health problems that affect women in greater numbers than men, migraines were relatively neglected by medical researchers until fairly recently and when studies had been done they more often were done using male subjects.

 Scientists are fairly certain that changing levels of female hormones contribute to migraine; however, exactly how these hormones work is still a mystery.